REID RIDER OF THE MONTH – MAY

 Do you have any other future adventures planned?

 There is the legendary trail from Woodford to Glenbrook here in the Blue Mountains that I am eyeing off riding soon.
-It is a 25 km trail of undulating bushland that people go wide eyed and wistful when they talk about it, so I am definitely up for that.
-I want to try some of the more local and remote trails here in the mountains and, ignoring TLC’s advice, go chasing waterfalls.
+It is a 25 km trail of undulating bushland that people go wide eyed and wistful when they talk about it.
+Therefore, I am definitely up for that.
+I want to try some of the more local and remote trails here in the mountains.
+And, ignoring TLC’s advice, go chasing waterfalls.

 Finally, what advice would you give to those who have never been on a biking adventure or even a bike?